Al-Qaeda bomb in British airport was 'minutes from blast'

 If Hortefeux's report is correct, it would support the theory advanced by some security experts that the bombs were designed to destroy the planes in flight and not to strike the US targets to which they were addressed.

-Last week, packages addressed to synagogues in Chicago containing the hard-to-detect explosive PETN hidden in the ink toner cartridges inside printers were uncovered in Dubai and Britain's East Midlands Airport, sparking a global scare.
+Last week, packages addressed to synagogues in Chicago containing the hard-to-detect explosive PETN hidden in printer ink cartridges were uncovered in Dubai and Britain's East Midlands Airport, sparking a global scare.

 Washington believes the parcel bombs were the work of Saudi militant Ibrahim Hassan al-Asiri, a suspected Al-Qaeda bombmaker, and British officials have said they were powerful enough to bring down a plane in flight.